adrelanos/aeternity-wiki/Whitepaper-dev-full-text.md

 processed.

-For simplicity, we made no mention of the block headerswhen discussing the block structure in section II-A.4, butthey contain the following:
+For simplicity, we made no mention of the block headerswhen discussing the block structure in section II-A.4, but they contain the following:
 * The hash of the previous block.
 * The root hash of all of the state trees.